jasonbaldridge/explore-dl4j/README.md

 $ alias shuf="perl -MList::Util -e 'print List::Util::shuffle <>'"`
 $ source ~/.bash_profile
 ```
 This randomly reorders the lines in a text file.
 It is generally useful to have around for manipulating files.
-(I've found this method to be easier than installing actual a prebuilt `shuf` binary on MacOS.)
+(I've found this method to be easier than installing actual a prebuilt

 ## Instructions for sentiment classifier